 Apple’s ads had a simple concept and were filled with memorable characters like Justin Long as the cool, hip Mac guy or John Hodgman as the nerdy PC fella.
 This campaign ran from 2006 to 2009 and encompassed many different mediums including TV, print ads and online videos.

-“So easy even a baby could do it,” says ETrade’s famous baby spokesperson (voiced by John Goodman).
-The campaign was created by Fallon Worldwide and debuted in 1999 with the goal of making online
+ETrade Baby: “So easy even a baby could do it,” says ETrade’s famous baby spokesperson (voiced by John Goodman).
+The campaign was created by Fallon Worldwide and debuted in 1999.

 Branded Content, What It’s Not

-This can take the form of articles, interviews, infographics, videos, etc. Native Advertising: A Definition Native advertising is defined by the Interactive Advertising Bureau (IAB) as “online advertising that matches the look and feel of the platform on which it appears.”
+This can take the form of articles, interviews, infographics, videos, etc. Native Advertising.
+Native advertising is defined by the Interactive Advertising Bureau (IAB) as “online advertising that matches the look and feel of the platform on which it appears.”

 This is the kind of advertising that you see on social media platforms such as Facebook and Twitter.
 Native ads have been used by brands for years on platforms like YouTube but have recently been spilling over onto other social media channels like Facebook which has caused some brands to label these ads as “sponsored content” instead of “native advertising”.